51 Insects That Start With H

 20. Hemlock Looper

-The Hemlock Looper is an insect species that poses a threat to hemlock trees.
+The Hemlock Looper is an insect species that threatens hemlock trees.

-These moths lay their eggs on hemlock trees, and when the larvae hatch, they feed on the needles of the trees, causing damage over time.
+These moths lay their eggs on hemlock trees, and when the larvae hatch, they feed on the trees’ needles, causing damage over time.

-Infestations by this insect that starts with H can result in defoliation and weakened health of hemlock trees, impacting their overall vitality and survival.
+Infestations by this insect that start with H can result in defoliation and weakened health of hemlock trees, impacting their overall vitality and survival.

 Control measures often involve using insecticides and removing infested tree parts to mitigate the damage caused by this destructive insect that starts with H.